AlexIndiex/WaveRiftNoobGuides/README.md

 	- You can start moving your ROMs from your drive to the ROMs folder.
 Inside of it, you're going to find out that each system has a folder for its ROMs.
 You can read a text file inside each of them to know what ROMs' format each emulator supports.
 I would recommend creating an update folder for modern systems (like 3DS, WiiU, Switch, PS3, Xbox360, Xbox) that support update ROMs for your games in /Emulation/ROMs/ (please pay attention to folders like WiiU; you're gonna find another ROM folder inside of it, and you need to move your ROMs there instead of just /Emulation/ROMs/WiiU/).

 You can now open EmuDeck again and start installing extra programs you might need to get everything working in the best way:
-- [DISCLAIMER] Please install [DeckyLoader](https://github.com/SteamDeckHomebrew/decky-loader) to use PowerTools and DeckyControls.
+- [DISCLAIMER] Please install [DeckyLoader](https://github.com/SteamDeckHomebrew/decky-loader) to have access to EmuDeck specific plugins.
 	- Let's start by checking your BIOS files.
 Select the BIOS checker section and make sure the box for the emulators you need a BIOS for is green.
-If it's not, make sure it isn't corrupted or damaged by redumping it again.
+If it's not, make sure to redumping it.
 	- If you want to use the gyro controls for emulators that need it or support it, open the gyroscope section.
 You're gonna need a sudo password.
 If you have not set a password, this page will prompt you to create one.
 Insert it and click install.
 Once the terminal closes, you can go back to the main page.
 	- Next, you're gonna need PowerTools for emulators like Yuzu and Dolphin-emu, mainly to disable SMT, the multi-thread process of Deck's APU, since in SteamOS 3.4 it's bugged.
 Go to the PowerTools section and install it the same way as the gyroscope section (same process for DeckyControls, a plugin to quickly check each emulator's controls and hotkeys).
 	- For better WiiU emulation, I would recommend installing Cemu native, known as Cemu appimage.
 You can get it in manage emulators > Cemu > install Cemu appimage.
 	- Add your emulators and ROMs to Steam with SteamRomManager so you will be able to play them in GamingMode.
 There is a shortcut on the initial page of EmuDeck.
 Click it.
 It's going to prompt that it's closing Steam for you.
 If your controls don't work after clicking yes, please use a mouse to navigate your Deck for this process.
 Wait for SteamRomManager to boot.
 Once it opens, go to settings > theme > change it from EmuDeck to classic for easier navigation.
 You can either leave everything on or turn off the toggle parsers' toggle and turn on only the toggles for the systems you want to add to Steam.
 Once you're done choosing, click preview > parse.
-Wait for the programs to retrieve the URLs for the artworks.
+Wait for the program to retrieve the URLs for the artworks.
 Once it's done, click save to Steam.
 Now click on the log tab and wait for SteamRomManager to finish saving everything to Steam.
 Once it's done, close it, and open Steam.
-	- You can now either go back to GamingMode, installing your ROMs updates for your emulators, or fixing Dolphin-emu and Yuzu gyro controls.
+	- You can now either go back to GamingMode, installing your ROMs updates for your emulators, or fixing Dolphin-emu and Suyu/Yuzu gyro controls.
 For this last point, please refer to the following links:
 		- https://emudeck.github.io/emudeck-application/steamos/emudeck-application-101/#steamdeckgyrodsu;
 		- https://github.com/kmicki/SteamDeckGyroDSU/issues/45#issuecomment-1518530487;
 		- https://emudeck.github.io/emulators/steamos/dolphin/#dolphin-tips-and-tricks.